Co-Space

 New Opportunities

-• There are no current effective design solutions for a hybrid context.
+• There are currently no effective design solutions for hybrid contexts, and most of the interviewees indicated a clear need for one.

 • Although there are VR meeting applications available, they are rather inaccessible and require expensive equipment and prior knowledge.